Breast Surgery

 There are currently several techniques for breast reduction surgery.
 They all aim to remove excess breast tissue, re-contour the breasts, and reposition the nipples.
 Dr Preketes will take your physical condition and requirements into consideration, and will determine which technique would be best for you.

 The scars are situated around the areolae of the nipple and under the breasts.
-They usually fade over 6 -12 months.
-Thus although scars will be present, most patients believe they are worth it.
+They usually fade over 12 to 24 months.
 There may be an alteration in sensation of the nipples, but this often improves with time.
 Current techniques of breast reduction may preserve the ability to breast feed.
 However, you should discuss this with your surgeon.
 There is normally a difference in size between the breasts and this may persist following your procedure.

 Breast Reconstruction